About Us Support

 2. Lubricate the plug with a thin film of light viscosity oil before assembling with the ring gage.

-3. If the ring has never been adjusted it may have an epoxy covering the adjusting and locking screws.
+3. If the ring has never been adjusted it may have a hard wax covering the adjusting and locking screws.
 You will have to dig this out in order to perform the next steps.
 It is always suggested that you replace this protective material after making this adjustment to prevent accidental movement or adjustment by unauthorized individuals.

 4. Turn the locking screw of the ring counter-clockwise until it is loosened, but do not remove it from the ring.